Luke-zhang-04/processing-vscode/README.md

 -   Search Processing Website
     -   Use the pallet command "Processing: Search Processing Website" to quickly search whatever you want on the processing website.
     -   By default uses Google for search.
 Can change to DuckDuckGo if preferred using the `processing.search` setting.

+## Using Task Files

+The [original extension](https://github.com/TobiahZ/processing-vscode) made use of a [tasks.json](https://github.com/TobiahZ/processing-vscode/blob/b98d44b095b303f7f66017c632b17e47fa00dfcd/ProcessingTasks.json) file to run processing projects.
+This has been replaced with the run command and run button (processing.Run).
+You can bind this command to a keybinding.

+Alternatively, if you prefer the `tasks.json` file, you can continue to use it, but the `command` field should be changed to `"${config:processing.path}"`.

 ## Processing Python